tavaresrodrigo/settingLimitsToContainers/README.md

 There is a known expression in my country; “Brazilians has no limits”, which is used to illustrate the curious and creative ways we use to solve problems in face of limitations, there is even a word to describe that; [Gambiarra](https://www.urbandictionary.com/define.php?term=Gambiarra).

-We will see in this article that when it comes to Linux containers it’s actually important to set resource limits, containers are not as creative as humans😅 so you won't be limiting innovation by establishing constraints to resource utilisation in your containers environment.
+We will see in this article that when it comes to Linux containers it’s actually important to set resource limits, containers are not as creative as humans😅 so you won't be limiting innovation by establishing constraints for resource utilisation in your containers environment.

 By default there is no any mechanisms avoiding your containers to consume the all the memory available in your host, if a process is allowed to consume unlimited resources in your container, your cluster can quickly run out of Memory and CPU, disrupting your deployment thereby starving legitimate applications.